Note: The links below will

 the size of Jupiter, the largest planet in our solar system.

-A Boeing rocket launched a
+A Boeing Titan IV rocket launched a

-from Cape Canaveral Air Force Station (not NASA, folks!)
+satellite from Cape Canaveral Air Force Station (not NASA, folks!)

-today.
-It was the of the since 3 failed attempts
+successful launch of the beleaguered rocket since 3 failed attempts

 over the past 2 years grounded the heavy-lift booster.